scala-js/scala-js-website/doc/tutorial/laminar.md

 We start here with the project setup developed in the previous tutorial about [Setting up Scala.js with Vite](./scalajs-vite.html).
 To follow along this tutorial, either use the result of the previous tutorial, or checkout [the scalajs-vite-end-state branch](https://github.com/sjrd/scalajs-sbt-vite-laminar-chartjs-example/tree/scalajs-vite-end-state) of the accompanying repo.

-If you prefer to navigate the end result for this tutorial directly, checkout [the laminar-end-state branch](https://github.com/sjrd/scalajs-sbt-vite-laminar-chartjs-example/tree/laminar-end-state) instead.
+If you prefer to look at the end result for this tutorial directly, checkout [the laminar-end-state branch](https://github.com/sjrd/scalajs-sbt-vite-laminar-chartjs-example/tree/laminar-end-state) instead.

 [See the final result in action and fiddle with the code in Scribble](https://scribble.ninja/u/sjrd/ddueiaxghmbmbnbpzggmkwwmpigc)